aruizca/aruizca-blog/src/main/resources/jbake/content/blog/2016/01-git-houseleeping-remove-obsolete-branches-from-the-remote-and-your-local-repositories.md

 Recently I was faced with the task of cleaning up a Git repository whose branches were not "pruned" for a few years, so I am talking about several hundreds of branches.

 This situation can make using Git through the command line or a GUI front-end client a very cumbersome experiece.
 That's why I usually recommend, as a general rule, to delete any feature or bugfix branch after it gets merged to a "higher level" branch.
-Because they became **"redundant"**.
+Because they became **"useless"** and only add noise.

+<div class="index-break"></div>

 The real task here is to clean up the remote branch as you can always clone the repo locally again and start from scratch.
 I started deleting them manually because I am not a Git guru and I am very cautius whenever I have to tempre with the remote repositorory.
 Soon enough I realized I was not getting anywhere and start looking for a script to help me.